vin-blanc-le-guide-la-cave-éclairée

 Alcoholic fermentation

-Once the pressing done, here comes the moment of alcoholic fermentation .
-Under the action of yeasts (microscopic fungi) naturally present or added by the winemaker, the sugars will then be transformed into alcohol: This is the moment when grape juice becomes wine!
+Once the pressing is completed, it is time for the alcoholic fermentation.Under the action of yeasts (microscopic fungi) naturally present or added by the winemaker, the sugars are then transformed into alcohol: this is the moment when grape juice becomes wine!

-Breeding & malolactic fermentation
+Aging & malolactic fermentation

-Another type of fermentation can also take place during aging.
-The winemaker can indeed choose to trigger or not there malolactic fermentation (MLF) .
+Another type of fermentation can also take place during aging.The winemaker can indeed choose whether or not to initiate malolactic fermentation (MLF).

-Drawing off, filtering and bottling
+Racking, filtering and bottling

-Bottling wine
+Bottling the wine

 mise-en-bouteille-vin-blanc